 In 2018, CDP first re-orientated its strategic perspective towards the UN SDGs as part of its 2019-2021 Business Plan (CDP, 2018).
-In 2019, CDP published its first-ever Sustainability Report (CDP, 2019a) which was integrated into CDP's non-financial statement and Integrated Report from 2020 onwards, and an amendment to the articles of association was made, regarding "the possibility of financing activities to promote sustainable development [...]"
-(CDP, 2021c).
+In 2019, CDP published its first-ever Sustainability Report (CDP, 2019a) which was integrated into CDP's non-financial statement and Integrated Report from 2020 onwards, and an amendment to the articles of association was made, regarding "the possibility of financing activities to promote sustainable development [...]"51 (CDP, 2021c).
 In 2022, CDP applied for the first time a methodology that adopts the principle of the 'impact generation chain' to accurately report the potential contribution to the UN SDGs (CDP, 2023a).
 Further:

-- Besides its Sustainability Framework Group Policy (CDP, 2023s), CDP adopted its General Responsible Lending Policy with systematic exclusions based on human rights and other reference standards (CDP, 2023n), besides its General Responsible Investment Policy (CDP, 2023m) and General Responsible Procurement Policy (CDP, 2023o) which, however, do not mention the systematic exclusion of fossil fuels; - CDP has in place a General Policy on Stakeholder Engagement ('Politica Generale Stakeholder Engagement'), building on the European Sustainability Reporting Standards by the European Financial Reporting Advisory Group and in line with the Corporate Sustainable Reporting Directive (CDP, 2023r); - A Stakeholder Grievance Mechanism has been made available to the civil society "in order to report current or potentially negative social/environmental impacts that may result from operations financed by CDP or from operations for which the financial support of CDP was requested [...]"
-(CDP, n.d.f.); - CDP published its first-ever Half-Yearly Non-Financial Report (CDP, 2023p), drawn up on a voluntary basis and based on the Global Reporting Initiative Sustainability Reporting Standards (GRI, n.d.).
-Shortly before, CDP Group initiated the 'ESG Community', a network of 25 of its (inter-)nationally active group and main investee companies (CDP, 2023e); - CDP introduced its Inaugural Green Bond, worth a total of USD 500 million, whose proceeds are intended in particular to support infrastructure investments in RE, energy and water efficiency and sustainable mobility.
+- Most recently, in May 2024 CDP's Board of Directors has approved the 'Internal Footprint Policy' that includes six general principles for CDP's operational emissions (scope 1 and 2): green energy, green building, travel/green mobility, emission offsetting, waste/circular economy and green IT.52 - Besides its Sustainability Framework Group Policy (CDP, 2023q), CDP adopted its General Responsible Lending Policy with systematic exclusions based on human rights and other reference standards (CDP, 2023l), besides its General Responsible Investment Policy (CDP, 2023k) and General Responsible Procurement Policy (CDP, 2023m) which, however, do not mention the systematic exclusion of fossil fuels; - CDP has in place a General Policy on Stakeholder Engagement ('Politica Generale Stakeholder Engagement'), building on the European Sustainability Reporting Standards by the European Financial Reporting Advisory Group and in line with the Corporate Sustainable Reporting Directive (CDP, 2023p); - A Stakeholder Grievance Mechanism has been made available to the civil society "in order to report current or potentially negative social/environmental impacts that may result from operations financed by CDP or from operations for which the financial support of CDP was requested [...]"
+(CDP, no date f); - CDP published its first-ever Half-Yearly Non-Financial Report (CDP, 2023p), drawn up on a voluntary basis and based on the Global Reporting Initiative Sustainability Reporting Standards (GRI, no date).
+Shortly before, CDP Group initiated the 'ESG Community', a network of 25 of its (inter-)nationally active group and main investee companies (CDP, 2023e);53 - CDP introduced its Inaugural Green Bond, worth a total of USD 500 million, whose proceeds are intended in particular to support infrastructure investments in RE, energy and water efficiency and sustainable mobility.
 This bond follows on eight previous issues under the CDP Green, Social and Sustainability Bond Framework since 2017 (CDP, 2023p).